 Wine and cheese reception to follow.

 1.5 CLE credits offered in the Areas of Professional Practice category.

 |Please join the Guarini Center and a group of leading energy policy experts for a discussion on “Wind Energy: The Art of Coping with Uncertainty.”

 Not only the wind is uncertain.
-The pending tax reform, which may be law by the time of this event, could again alter the economics of renewable energy.
+The recently enacted tax reform is again alter the economics of renewable energy.
 How is an industry benefitting from tax credits coping with political uncertainty?
 When will it reach tax independence?
 Key players in a recent large private equity investment in wind energy and other industry experts will discuss these questions and assess the state and prospects of wind energy.

 Daniel Elkort, Executive Vice President and General Counsel, Pattern Energy